agency-quill/agency/documentation/agency-web-basics.md

 ### Preview server
 `//qlnprteamsite1/QuillContent_Preview/Content/`

-The preview server is a copy of the live site that is only accessible internally.
+The preview server is a copy of the live site that is only accessible from within Quill.
 We use it to proof and debug web pages and graphics.

 To render the most accurate appearance for proofing, all of the files, except those in the `content` folder, are updated with data from production nightly.
 The contents of the `content` folder are maintained solely by the Agency.